Constance, Lady Crabtree: Character history

 As a fully-fledged member of the aristocracy, in 1978 her public life began in earnest, particularly in connection with Lord Crabtree's role as Chairman of the Mid-Yorkshire Swine Breeders' Federation - the Crabtrees owning some of the largest sites in Yorkshire.
 A highlight of her early married life was entertaining Queen Elizabeth II and the Duke of Edinburgh at a Swine Breeders' dinner at Crabtree Hall, which greatly improved Lady C's standing as a society hostess.
 Continuing her family's interest in the theatre (she had herself appeared as a chorus girl in her teenage years at York Theatre Royal) Lady Crabtree became Patron of the Cleghorn Local Amateur Players (The CLAP), a role she still endures to this day.

 After Claude's death in 1984 (Face down in the bombe-surprise at a dinner party.) and left with astronomical death duties plus her husband's gambling debts, the Dowager Lady Crabtree found herself financially embarrassed.
 Taking pity on her situation, the Queen offered her the post of Relief-Woman of the Bedchamber within the Royal Household.
 After publishing extracts from the Queen's diaries and letters in the misguided belief that she was doing Her Majesty a favour, Lady Crabtree unexpectedly found that her services were no longer required.
-In 2005 she became a Reserve-Lady in Waiting to Camilla, Duchess of Cornwall.

-Now residing in Eastbourne, where she divides her time between a sea front hotel and a Home for Gentlewomen Living in Reduced Circumstances, Lady Crabtree continues to fulfil an active public life, presenting prizes, speaking at lunches and dinners, making personal appearances, and enjoys acting as compere at numerous functions, frequently regaling audiences with memories of her life with the Royal Family.
-She speaks at many events each year, is the doyen of Ladies' Lunch Clubs.
-With humour ideally suited to the over-fifties, current talks include "How To Grow Old Disgracefully" and "Glad To Be Grey" In 2018 Lady Crabtree will celebrate 40 years in public life.
+Lady Crabtree continues to fulfill an active public life currently residing in Eastbourne, making frequent personal appearances such as hosting functions and speaking at many yearly ladies' events.
+With humour suited to the over-fifties, her current talks include "How To Grow Old Disgracefully", "Glad To Be Grey" and "You're Never Too Old".

+Since 2019 Lady Crabtree has been Patron of the Association of Carers.